-Costs and unit estimation 2017/2018 value Notes Capital costs A. Buildings and oncosts £6.20 per client attendance Based on the new-build and land requirements for local authority day care facilities (which do not distinguish client group).
+Costs and unit estimation 2018/2019 value Notes Capital costs A. Buildings and oncosts £6.30 per client attendance Based on the new-build and land requirements for local authority day care facilities (which do not distinguish client group).
 Capital and land costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-B. Land £2.20 per client Based on Ministry of Housing, Communities & Local Government land estimates.
-5 attendance These allow for 33.4 square metres per person.
+B. Land £2.20 per client attendance Based on Ministry of Housing, Communities & Local Government land estimates.
+5 These allow for 33.4 square metres per person.
 6 C. Other capital Capital costs not relating to buildings and oncosts are included in the local authority expenditure figures, so no additional cost has been added for other items such as equipment and durables.
 D. Total local authority £29 per client The median cost per client week has been taken from PSS EX1 2013/2014 1 and expenditure (minus capital) attendance uprated using the PSS pay & prices index.
-Assuming people requiring mental health support attend on average 3 times per week (4.1 hours in duration), the median and mean cost per day care attendance is £28.
+Assuming people requiring mental health support attend on average 3 times per week (4.1 hours in duration), the median and mean cost per day care attendance is £29.
 Capital charges relating to buildings have been deducted.
 E. Overheads Social services management and support services (SSMSS) costs are included in PSS EX1 expenditure figures so no additional overheads have been added.
 Use of facility by client Assumes clients attend 3 times per week.
-3 London multiplier 3.83 x B r 1.09 x D Relative London costs are drawn from the same source as the base data.
-1.09 x D Unit costs available 2017/20 18 £37 per client attendance (in cludes A to D); £9.00 p er client hour; £32 per client session lasting 3.5 hours.
+3 London multiplier See previous volume for information on multipliers Unit costs available 2018/20) 19 £38 per client attendance (in cludes A to D); £9.30 p per client hour; £32 per client session lasting 3.5 hours.

-1Calculated using NHS Digital (2018) Adult Social Care Finance Return (ASC-FR), NHS Digital 2017/18, https://digital.nhs.uk/data-and-information/publications/statistical/adult-social-care-activity-and-finance-report/2017-18 [accessed 30 October, 2018], in collaboration with the Department of Health and Social Care.
+1Calculated using NHS Digital (2018) Adult Social Care Finance Return (ASC-FR), NHS Digital 2017/18, https://digital.nhs.uk/data-and-information/publications/statistical/adult-social-care-activity-and-finance-report/2017-18 [accessed 30 October, 2018], in collaboration with the Department of Health.